Lakers Legend Shaquille O’Neal Discusses Chance Of Coming Out Of Retirement To Test Modern NBA

-Since being drafted as the No. 1 overall pick in the 1992 NBA Draft, Shaquille O’Neal has already shown a huge potential of becoming one of the greatest and most dominant players in the league history.
+Since being drafted as the No. 1 overall pick in the 1992 NBA Draft, Shaquille O’Neal had shown a huge potential of becoming one of the greatest and most dominant players in league history.
 In fact, in his first season in the NBA, O’Neal didn’t show any sign that he was still an amateur.
-O’Neal won the 1993 Rookie of the Year award after establishing a monster performance, averaging 23.4 points, 13.9 rebounds, and 3.5 blocks on 56.2 percent shooting from the field.
+O’Neal won the 1993 Rookie of the Year award with the Orlando Magic after a monster performance, averaging 23.4 points, 13.9 rebounds, and 3.5 blocks on 56.2 percent shooting from the field.

-Shaquille O’Neal continued dominating the league in the succeeding years where he ended up winning three NBA championship titles with the Los Angeles Lakers and one with the Miami Heat.
+Shaquille O’Neal continued dominating the league in the years following, where he ended up winning three NBA championships with the Los Angeles Lakers and one with the Miami Heat.
 Seven years since he played his last game in the NBA, many things have changed in the league.
-Some people believe that a traditional center like O’Neal will already have a hard time to succeed since all big men are required to have the ability to space the floor in the modern NBA.
+Some people believe that a traditional center like O’Neal would have a hard time succeeding, since all big men are required to have the ability to space the floor in the modern NBA.

-In a recent appearance on The Official Lakers Podcast (h/t Fadeaway World), Shaquille O’Neal discussed the difference between his era and today’s NBA.
-O’Neal strong believes he can still dominate in the modern NBA and went as far as saying that he can average 50 points per game without free throws.
+In a recent appearance on The Official Lakers Podcast, as shared by Fadeaway World, Shaquille O’Neal discussed the difference between his era and today’s NBA.
+O’Neal strongly believes he can still dominate in the modern NBA and went as far as saying that he can average 50 points per game without free throws.

 “If I played today, I’d average 50, without free throws…guys don’t play physical.
 They whine and they cry.”